 A student's military training, courses, and occupational specialty may all be considered for college credit.
 As a participating member of Servicemembers Opportunity Colleges (SOC), Virginia Western follows the American Council on Education's (ACE) Guide to the Evaluation of Educational Experiences in the Armed Services in determining the value of learning acquired in military service when applicable to the service member's program of study.
 In order to receive credit for military training, the student must be enrolled in a curriculum of study, submit a military transcript, and initiate a request for evaluation to the Records Office.
 If a student submits only a copy of their DD214 and no military transcript, only credit for HLT 110 will be awarded.
 An honorable discharge must have been awarded to receive credit.
-Students who have completed basic training, regardless of the date of military experience, may receive credit for HLT.
+Students who have completed basic training, regardless of the date of military experience, may receive up to three credits for health or physical education.
 The college also uses CLEP, DANTES, and Advanced Placement (AP) credit-by-examination for awarding credit to service members.